 Non-oak related, Bouchard Cooperages also imports Italian cocciopesto and concrete fermenting and ageing eggs, Impruneta terracotta amphorae and French "grés" sandstone jarres.

-We currently carry products in volume ranges 250L to 25HL from Drunk Turtle, Montecchio and Vin et Terre.
+We currently carry products in volume ranges from 200L to 25HL from Drunk Turtle, Vin et Terre, CLC and Artenova.

 All of our products are backed by unparalleled customer service and logistical expertise.